2016 American League Wild Card Game

 The 2016 American League Wild Card Game was a play-in game during Major League Baseball's (MLB) 2016 postseason played between the American League's (AL) two wild card teams, the Toronto Blue Jays and the Baltimore Orioles.
 As both teams finished with identical 89–73 records, a tiebreaker was used to determine the host team.
 In accordance with MLB tiebreaking rules, the Blue Jays earned the right to host the game by winning their season series against the Orioles 10–9.

 The Blue Jays beat the Orioles, 5–2, in extra innings.
-This is the Orioles' last postseason appearance to date.
+This was the Orioles' last postseason appearance until 2023.

 Background

 This was Toronto's first appearance in the Wild Card Game and their first overall appearance as a wild card (when it was first introduced in 1995), and their second consecutive postseason appearance after winning the AL East Division the previous season.
 It was the second appearance in a Wild Card Game both for Baltimore and its manager Buck Showalter.
 Showalter's Orioles defeated the Texas Rangers in the inaugural AL Wild Card Game in 2012.
 This was the first postseason meeting between the two teams.

 The game was played at 8:00 pm EDT on October 4, 2016 at Rogers Centre in Toronto, with the winner advancing to play the first-seeded Texas Rangers in the Division Series.
 It was televised in the United States on TBS, while Sportsnet, a property of Blue Jays owner Rogers Communications, simulcast the TBS production in Canada.

 The retractable dome at Rogers Centre was open for the game, the first time this was done for a postseason contest at the venue.

 This was the second Wild Card Game played between teams with identical regular season records, and the second time for the Baltimore Orioles.
 Under the 1995-2011 playoff format, the teams would have played a one-game playoff to determine the Wild Card team.